-Neural Machine Translation is one of AI applications under the umbrella natural language processing (NLP).
-NLP are technologies to make machines to understand and generate human speech or text.
+Neural Machine Translation is one of the AI applications under the umbrella of natural language processing (NLP).
+NLP are technologies to make machines understand and generate human speech or text.

 The basic form of neural machine translation is an encoder-decoder architecture.
 An encoder converts the input words to vectors; a decoder converts vectors to words in another language.
 In this model, both encoder and decoder use Recurrent Neural Networks (RNN).
 RNN is a neural network that uses feedback connections to propagate information from one step to the next.
-In NMT, RNN is a stacked multi-layer of Long short-term memory (LSTMs).
-LSTM is a type of RNN which is capable of perform sequence-to-sequence transfer.
+In NMT, RNN is a stacked multi-layer of Long short-term memory (LSTM).
+LSTM is a type of RNN that is capable of performing sequence-to-sequence transfer.

 But there are problems with RNN.
 Different languages have different grammars.
 The sequence of words in a sentence might not match between languages.
-Additionally, RNN has difficulty to remember long sentences.
+Additionally, RNN has difficulty remembering long sentences.

 In 2016, Google pushed out Neural Machine Translation (GNMT).
 It inherited and enhanced the previous NMT models.
-Both encoder and decoder had 8 layers of RNN, so that RNN were deep enough to catch subtle irregularities.
+Both the encoder and decoder had 8 layers of RNN so that RNN was deep enough to catch subtle irregularities.
 Each layer ran on different GPUs To improve parallelism.

-Meanwhile, there was an attention module sitting between encoder and decoder.
+Meanwhile, there was an attention module sitting between the encoder and the decoder.
 The attentional mechanism connected the bottom layer of the decoder to the top layer of the encoder to achieve good accuracy.

 3. Transformer model and GNMT New Models

 In this model, both encoder and decoder have 6 stacked layers.
-Each layer has sub-layers of multi-head self-attention and feed forward.
+Each layer has sub-layers of multi-head self-attention and feed-forward.
 In the decoder, there is an additional sub-layer of multi-head cross-attention.
-The cross-attention performs attention function over the output of the encoder layers.
+The cross-attention performs an attention function over the output of the encoder layers.
 This attentional mechanism draws global dependencies between input and output.

-Transformer model is not a sequence-to-sequence transfer as RNN.
-In order to remember the relative or absolute position of the words in the sentence, a positional encoding layer is added at the bottom of the encoder or decoder stacks.
-A self-attention is an attentional mechanism which models relations between all words in a sentence.
+The transformer model is not a sequence-to-sequence transfer as RNN.
+To remember the relative or absolute position of the words in the sentence, a positional encoding layer is added at the bottom of the encoder or decoder stacks.
+A self-attention is an attentional mechanism that models relations between all words in a sentence.
 The attentional mechanism compares the given word to every other word.
 The result of the comparison is an attention weight for every other word in the sentence.

-Nevertheless, Google translation team continued improving their NMT.
-In 2018, They introduced hybrid architectures of NMT which combined a transformer encoder and a RNN decoder.
+Nevertheless, the Google translation team continued improving their NMT.
+In 2018, They introduced hybrid architectures of NMT which combined a transformer encoder and an RNN decoder.
 They carried on the experiments and found that hybrid models, mixed with transformer and RNN horizontally and vertically in the encoder, performed the best.

 4. Speech-to-Speech Translation (S2ST)

-In a speech-to-text translation (ST) system, the encoder has pre-trained ASR, the decoder has pre-trained MT.
-After the translated texts are generated, they are sent to downstream, which is text-to-speech synthesis (TTS).
-In this graph, TTS uses Google Tacotron 2 model.
+In a speech-to-text translation (ST) system, the encoder has pre-trained ASR, and the decoder has pre-trained MT.
+After the translated texts are generated, they are sent downstream, which is text-to-speech synthesis (TTS).
+In this graph, TTS uses the Google Tacotron 2 model.

 In this model, the encoder contains a speech recognition system Conformer.
 The conformer combines convolution neural networks (CNN) and transformers.
 The decoder uses multi-layer LSTMs.
 It generates linguistic information.
 A single multi-head attention sits between the encoder and decoder.